Jemsoft/API-dev-code-test/README.md

  - ODM: Mongoose
  - Testing Framework: Jasmin or equivilent
  - Task Runners: your choice of grunt, gulp, bower, etc etc
- - Authentication: Oauth (cooked into loopback)
+ - Authentication: Oauth (cooked into loopback)a

 ###Workflow
  - Github to be used for version control